kalituma/senj/README.md

 ---
 ## References

+source codes in atmos package are based on the following repositories:

+* acolite, https://github.com/acolite/acolite

 The Dark Spectrum Fitting (DSF) algorithm was presented in:
-* acolite, https://github.com/acolite/acolite

 * Vanhellemont and Ruddick 2018, [Atmospheric correction of metre-scale optical satellite data for inland and coastal water applications](https://www.sciencedirect.com/science/article/pii/S0034425718303481)